-After considering the impact of COVID-19 for the next 12 months on the Group, these financial statements have been prepared on a going concern basis, which assumes that the Group will continue in existence for the foreseeable future.
+After considering the impact of COVID-19 for the next 12 months on the Group and the impact of the Russia and Ukraine crisis, these financial statements have been prepared on a going concern basis, which assumes that the Group will continue in existence for the foreseeable future.
 Moreover, the Company's ultimate parent has confirmed in writing its commitment to continue providing financial support to the Company for at least a period of 12 months from the date of approval of the Company's financial statements, so as to enable the Company to meet its liabilities as and when they fall due and to adequately meet the regulatory solvency capital requirement.